Here’s a pretty and delicious holiday cookie recipe: Triple Chocolate Cranberry Oatmeal Cookies

 - 2 ounces milk chocolate or white chocolate, chopped (for drizzling)

-- Position rack in center of the oven; preheat to 350°F. Line 2 large rimmed baking sheets with parchment paper.
+- Position rack in center of the oven and preheat to 350°F. Line 2 large rimmed baking sheets with parchment paper.

 - In a medium bowl, whisk together the flour, baking soda, cinnamon and salt.
 Set aside.

-- Drop the batter by rounded Tablespoonfuls onto prepared sheets, 2 inches apart (they will spread a bit).
+- Drop the batter by rounded tablespoonfuls onto prepared sheets, 2 inches apart (they will spread a bit).
 Bake cookies until the edges are light brown, about 16 minutes.
+Cool slightly, then remove to wire racks.

 - Place the chopped milk or white chocolate in small glass pyrex bowl.
 Melt in the microwave, stirring after 30 second intervals, until melted and smooth.
 Carefully pour chocolate into a small ziploc baggie.
 Snip a tiny piece off of the corner of the baggie.
 Squeeze gently to drizzle a zigzag pattern over baked cookies.
 Let stand until chocolate sets, about 1 hour.